Crete: Culture

 Crete has its own distinctive Mantinades poetry.
 The island is known for its Mantinades-based music (typically performed with the Cretan lyra and the laouto) and has many indigenous dances, the most noted of which is the Pentozali.
-Since the 1980s and certainly in the 1990s onwards there has been a proliferation of Cultural Associations that teach dancing (in Western Crete where many focus on rizitiko singing).
-These Associations often perform in official events but also become stages for people to meet and engage in traditionalist practices.
-The topic of tradition and the role of Cultural Associations in reviving it is often debated throughout Crete.
+Since the 1980s and certainly in the 1990s onwards there has been a proliferation of cultural associations that teach dancing (in Western Crete where many focus on rizitiko singing).
+These associations often perform in official events but also become stages for people to meet and engage in traditional practices.
+The topic of tradition and the role of cultural associations in reviving it is often debated throughout Crete.

 Cretan authors have made important contributions to Greek literature throughout the modern period; major names include Vikentios Kornaros, creator of the 17th-century epic romance Erotokritos (Greek Ερωτόκριτος), and, in the 20th century, Nikos Kazantzakis.
 In the Renaissance, Crete was the home of the Cretan School of icon painting, which influenced El Greco and through him subsequent European painting.

-Cretans are proud of their island and customs, and men often don elements of traditional dress in everyday life: knee-high black riding boots (stivania), vráka breeches tucked into the boots at the knee, black shirt and black headdress consisting of a fishnet-weave kerchief worn wrapped around the head or draped on the shoulders (sariki).
-Men often grow large mustaches as a mark of masculinity.
+Cretans are proud of their island and customs, and men often don elements of traditional dress in everyday life: knee-high black riding boots (stivania), vráka breeches tucked into the boots at the knee, black shirt and black headdress consisting of a fishnet-weave kerchief worn wrapped around the head or draped on the shoulders (mantili / kefalomantilo).
+Men often grow large mustaches as a mark of pride, manhood and valiance.

 Cretan society is known in Greece and internationally for family and clan vendettas which persist on the island to date.
 Cretans also have a tradition of keeping firearms at home, stemming from the era of resistance against the Ottoman Empire.
 Nearly every rural household on Crete has at least one unregistered gun.
 Guns are subject to strict regulation from the Greek government, and in recent years an effort to control firearms in Crete has been undertaken by the Greek police, but with limited success.